josephine-oye/bootcamp-project/README.md

 # bootcamp-project
-The outcome of two weeks of bootcamp at City -geometric animation
+The outcome of two weeks of bootcamp at City

 Name: Josephine Oyelami